the-zammers/giga/PROPOSAL.md

 # Final Project Proposal

 ## Group Members:

 Z Cater
 Raymond Zhang

-# Intentions:
+## Intentions:

-We want to create a text file editor.
-It will be a terminal based text editor with editing as well as copy-pasting capabilities.
+We will create a terminal-based text file editor with copy-pasting capabilities.

-# Intended usage:
+## Intended usage:

-It will be called from the shell and run on the terminal.
+It will be called from the shell and run in the terminal.
+Users will move a cursor around using the arrow keys and will be able to perform actions such as writing to a file using special key combinations (*e.g.* with the control key, super key), inspired by the design of the `nano` text editor.

-# Technical Details:
+## Technical Details:

-Topics we will be using:
+### Topics we will be using:

 - Working with files
 - Finding information about files
+- Memory allocation for the file and clipboard buffers
 - Signals to deal with interrupts and kill commands
-- Semaphores to prevent editing of files from too many users/random outside users
+- Sockets, shared memory, and semaphores - stretch goal 2

-Project Breakdown:
+### Project Breakdown:

 - Reading file and displaying on screen (Raymond)
+- Saving and closing file (Raymond)
 - Dealing with keyboard input (Z)
-- Moving file around (Raymond)
+- Line linked-list implementation (Z)
-- Saving and closing file (Z)
+- Copy-paste functionality (Raymond and Z)

-Data Structures:
+### Data Structures:

-- a copy paste buffer
+- a clipboard buffer (length & large `char` array (not null terminated))
-- file buffer
+- file buffer (length & linked list of lines, each a length & a `char` array)

+### Algorithms:

+- Determining the length of a line and how it should wrap around the screen
+- Relatively logical cursor movement
+- Functions relating specifically to our linked list, like combining/separating lines or pasting lines
+- Character identification and printing on keypress
--
+- Non-null-terminated buffer handling
-A description of your technical design.
-This should include:

-What data structures you will be using and how.

-What algorithms and /or data structures you will be using, and how.

-# Intended pacing:
+## Intended pacing:

-A timeline with expected completion dates of parts of the project.
+- Reading file and displaying on screen - 2024/01/05
+- Saving and closing files - 2024/01/09
+- Dealing with keyboard input - 2024/01/06
+- Line linked-list implementation - 2024/01/09
+- Saving and closing files - 2024/01/11

+## Stretch goals:

+1. Editing multiple lines at a time, line-based movement (vim-style)
+2. Networking: multiple users can simultaneously edit a file
+3. Very basic `undo` capability